ciscoketcheon/ESA-API-BULK-URL/README.md

 WORDS_TO_ADD_CSV = "url1.com, testing.com"  # Comma-separated words
 ```
-- ESA_HOST: The IP address or hostname of your ESA.
+- `ESA_HOST`: The IP address or hostname of your ESA.
-- USERNAME: ESA API username (will be Base64-encoded automatically).
+- `USERNAME`: ESA API username (will be Base64-encoded automatically).
-- PASSWORD: ESA API password (will be Base64-encoded automatically).
+- `PASSWORD`: ESA API password (will be Base64-encoded automatically).
-- DICTIONARY_NAME: The name of the dictionary you want to update.
+- `DICTIONARY_NAME`: The name of the dictionary you want to update.
-- WORDS_TO_ADD_CSV: Words to add in a comma-separated format.
+- `WORDS_TO_ADD_CSV`: Words to add in a comma-separated format.
   - Format: word or word:score:option (e.g., *credit:2:prefix).

 ## Usage